herzbube/littlego-usermanual/littlego-usermanual/content/ui-basics/play-status-text/index.md

 ## Locaton on the screen

-The user interface shows the Status Text in different places depending on the device orientaton:

-{{< columns size=regular >}}
+{{< columns size=small >}}

-#### Portrait orientation

-When you hold the device in portrait orientation, the Status Text is located in the center of the toolbar at the top of the screen.

 {{< img name="play-status-text-portrait" size="origin" lazy=false >}}

 <--->

-#### Landscape orientaton

-When you hold the device in landscape orientation, the Status Text is located in the upper-left corner of the screen, right above the list of nodes of the currently selected game variation.
+The user interface always shows the Status Text in the same location, independent of the device orientation: Near the top of the screen, right above the game board.

-{{< img name="play-status-text-landscape" size="origin" lazy=false >}}

 {{< /columns >}}

 ## Play mode